auwsmit/raylib-pong-remake/README.md

 For Windows users with no build tools or less experience, [w64devkit](https://github.com/skeeto/w64devkit) is a fast and easy way to build this project.
 Just download and extract it anywhere.
 Then use the included unix-like terminal, or add the `w64devkit/bin` tools to your PATH.
 Now you can simply `make` this project like you would on Linux.
 As an added bonus, you now have access to many nice Unix command line tools.

-Also for Windows users, if you have GCC and CMake but not Visual Studio for some reason, you can use `build.bat gcc`.
+Also for Windows users, if you have GCC and CMake but not Visual Studio for some reason, you can use `build.bat cmake gcc`.